thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 If it rains today the pavement will be wet.
 ```

-We call the proposition that expresses the 'if' sentence the **antecedent** and the proposition that expresses the 'then' statement the **consequent**.
+We call the proposition that expresses the 'if' proposition the **antecedent** and the proposition that expresses the 'then' statement the **consequent**.
 The symbol we use to represent the material conditional is `⊃` although you may see `→` used as well.

 The truth table is as follows: